m-a-mohsen/sa-wd-ph01/README.md

-# sa-wd-ph01
+# Spiced Academy Challenges for webDEV (Phase 1)

-# Instructions on How to Work in the Challenges Repo (copied from docs)
+## Instructions on How to Work in the Challenges Repo (copied from docs)

 Here is guidance on how to navigate and conquer the challenges.